slds-lmu/lecture_i2dl/exercises/python/templates/01-lab-template.md

 Each neuron is a simple linear classifier, and we just stack linear classifiers on top of linear classifiers.
 And we could go on and on, with many layers of linear classifiers.

-### Proof sketch that this dataset is not linearly separable

-The _convex hull_ of a set of points is the smallest convex polygon that encloses them.
-In our case, the convex hull of $x_2,\ldots,x_5$ is a square with those points as vertices.
 <!-- #endregion -->